Doctor's Dozen and Sunrise trails

 Initial photos and ride review June 27, 2016 by Bruce.

-The Doctor's Dozen trail consists of a singletrack and a doubletrack
+The Doctor's Dozen trail consists of a singletrack and a less-used doubletrack

 segment.
 The singletrack section connects the northeast corner of Power

-Trail to Hidden Lake itself (not the lodge).
+Trail to Hidden Lake (not the lodge but the lake itself).
 This singletrack portion is 3.7 miles long.
 From

 the lake, a gravel road continues west for 1.3 miles, over a ridge and down to the